 "Why did we do that?"
-Kyle Condon, Help Desk Trainer Specialist at Polk County Public Schools often asked himself as he and coworker Justin Phillips looked back on the process of moving from zero to 30,000 devices in two years.
+Kyle Condon, Help Desk Trainer Specialist at Polk County Public Schools often asked himself as he and coworker Justin Phillips looked back on the process of moving from zero to 30,000 devices in two years and implementing Apple device management.
 He laughed ruefully.
 "I guess we just didn't know what we didn't know," he said.

 "Let our growing pains," said Phillips during their presentation at JNUC 2020, "become your growing gains."